You can prevent tooth decay for your child by practising good oral hygiene.

 Bring the little one for regular dental check-ups.
 Preventive care can help stop problems from occurring and keep minor problems from becoming major ones.
 As cavities attack beneath the tooth’s surface, it will not be immediately visible to mum and dad whether your child has a cavity or not until it’s too late.
 Only a dentist will be able to nip the problem in the bud.

 Related: Dental Check-Ups For Teens

-Make sure junior eats a well-balanced diet with a limit on sugary foods. reduce the frequency of intake of such foods.
+Make sure junior eats a well-balanced diet with a limit on sugary foods and beverages.
+Frequent intake of sugary foods and beverages cause tooth decay.
+Keep to 3 main meals and 2 snacks a day.
 Drink water instead of juice or carbonated drinks.
 The tap water in Singapore also contains fluoride, which has been shown to effectively fight tooth decay.

 Visit Parent Hub, for more useful tips and guides to give your child a healthy start.

 Google Play or

 Apple Store to access more health and wellness advice at your fingertips.